nikpl7777/drafter-highlevel-tech-overiview/README.md

 2. _Questionnaire User Interface_ - tool for users to fill in Questionnaire and provide with _Questionnaire Results_
 3. _Processing Unit_ - generates _Document_ based on _Questionnaire Results_ into _Document Template_
 4. _Exporting Unit_ - generates _Document File_ based on a _Document_
-5. _CRUD API_ - basically allows to read/write entities to the database.
+5. _CRUD API_ - basically allows to read/write **entities** to the database.
+6. _Auth Gateway_ - trades credentials to JWT token
+7. _Identity Provider_ - trades token to user profile.
+Provides with profile editing, password change and reset.
-6. _Mongo DB_ - document-oriented database should perfectly suit the document-oriented platform.
+8. _Mongo DB_ - document-oriented database should perfectly suit the document-oriented platform.

 ![High-level services](highlevel-architecture.svg)